TommyXu1990/playwright-herokuapp-tests/Test-Cases/test-case-login.md

 # ✅ Test Case: Login Automation Test

 ## Objective
-To verify that a user can successfully log in and out using valid credentials.
+To verify that a user can successfully log in and log out using valid credentials at [Herokuapp - login](https://the-internet.herokuapp.com/login).

 ## Steps
 1. Navigate to https://the-internet.herokuapp.com/login